Post-mortem interval: Examination of body and scene of death

 Conditions at the scene of death affect the estimation of time of death.
 To algor mortis, livor mortis and rigor mortis, together with consideration of stomach contents, there needs to be some observation of environmental conditions at the death scene to accurately measure the PMI (Fig. 1).
-Factors that can effect the rate of human decomposition are concerned with the particular environment a body has been recovered from.
+Factors that can affect the rate of human decomposition are concerned with the particular environment a body has been recovered from.
 Bodies can be found anywhere from terrestrial to aquatic environments, each possessing their own variables that can alter interval estimations.
 Along with common factors of temperature, humidity and element exposure, body habitus and clothing are an example of a component that can affect the rate of cooling of the body, and so its rate of decomposition.
 A very approximate rule of thumb for estimating the postmortem interval is as follows: